things to do in Antigua Guatemala

 If you’re looking for somewhere quiet beneath beautiful trees, Vivero La Escalonia is the place to be.
 This plant nursery and garden café is a fun place to wander.
 Check out the variety of plants they have for sale, read on a bench under traveler’s palms, or drink a smoothie at the café.

-I love nature, and sometimes it’s nice to get away from the bustle of central Antigua for a while.
 Plus, if you’re looking for culinary sage or other cooking or medicinal herbs for your garden, this is a likely place to find them.
 La Esclonia has a large variety of plants and trees you won’t find at standard nurseries.

 Hours and Contact Info for Vivero La Escalonia